enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 This thread will teach you how to:
 1. Review pages of notes in minutes instead of hours
 2. Speed up 10 times the researching phase
-3. Find out blockbusters even before  start writing
+3. Know the potential of your content before hitting publish.
 1. They don't create every post from scratch.
 If anything, the more they post, the easier the process becomes.
 2. They don't obsess jotting every sources down as it slows them down.
 3. They don't wait until the hit publish before knowing how their content will perform